 CLUB CHAIRS AND TABLES

 We recommend you use the lavatory near the center of the north wall.
-You need to enter through the door to the east of the restored Hindenburg gondola located north of the carrier deck.
-The facility has an internal door lock; please make sure that you don’t accidentally lock yourself out.
+You need to enter through the door to the east of the restored airship gondola located north of the carrier deck.

 At present, all club members can only bring minors (<16 years old) onto the base.
-The club President/secretary can bring adult guests onto the base by appointment.
+In emergencies the club president/secretary can bring adult guests onto the base by appointment.

 CHECK IN AND SET UP